 - Delay of delivery

 - Hostile or warlike action

 - Nuclear exclusion

-By selecting the insurance, you confirm that all the information provided is accurate and truthful.
-Any fraudulent claim will make the shipped and/or recipient of the parcel liable for prosecution for mail fraud, under the federal criminal code.
+By submitting an insurance claim, you confirm that all of the information provided is accurate and truthful.
+Any fraudulent claim will make the shipped and/or recipient of the parcel liable for the prosecution of mail fraud under the federal criminal code.